 Senior Division First Place Laureate of the 2013 Annual Sphinx Competition presented by the DTE Energy Foundation.
 Cellist Christine Lamprea performs as part of the Sphinx Soloist Program sponsored by the GM Foundation.

-An experienced chamber musician, she has performed in United States, Canada, and Europe, in venues such as Alice Tully Hall, the Beethovenhaus, the Kennedy Center, and the Metropolitan Museum.
-During the summers, she has appeared at the Banff Centre, Kneisel Hall Chamber Music School, Perlman Music Program, and Yellow Barn Chamber Music Festival, performing alongside esteemed musicians such as Mark Hill, Maria Lambros, Nicholas Mann, Itzhak Perlman, Roger Tapping, and Carol Wincenc.
-Lamprea will be a guest artist at the Silicon Valley Music Festival in June 2013.
+An avid chamber musician, Ms. Lamprea has performed in the U.S., Canada, and Europe, in such venues as Alice Tully Hall, the Beethovenhaus, the Kennedy Center, and the Metropolitan Museum.
+She has participated in the Kneisel Hall Chamber Music School, Perlman Music Program, the Banff Centre, and Yellow Barn Chamber Music Festival, performing alongside such esteemed musicians as Shmuel Ashkenasi, Itzhak Perlman, Roger Tapping, and Carol Wincenc.
+She performs regularly in NYC with the Jupiter Symphony Chamber Players.

-Lamprea strives to expand her musicianship by exploring less familiar venues of performance and teaching.
-She has worked with members of the baroque ensemble Les Arts Florissants, and studied sonatas with fortepiano with Audrey Axinn.
-Lamprea has premiered several works by composer colleagues at Juilliard and New England Conservatory.
-Most recently, she was a member of a small ensemble working with Anthony Coleman on avant-garde composer John Zorn's game piece "Cobra" for musical improvisers and prompter.
-A passionate teacher, Lamprea worked with Ecuadorian youth in Quito and Guayaquil as part of a residency between the Juilliard School and "Sinfonia Por La Vida," a social inclusion program based on Venezuela's El Sistema.
-She continued her outreach as a Gluck Community Service Fellow at Juilliard, performing in hospitals and nursing homes in and around New York City as part of a mixed ensemble of dancers, actors, and musicians.
+Ms. Lamprea strives to expand her musical boundaries by exploring many genres of music as well as non-traditional venues for performance and teaching.
+She has worked with members of Baroque ensemble Les Arts Florissants, and studied sonatas with fortepiano with Audrey Axinn.
+She has premiered several works by composers at The Juilliard School and the New England Conservatory.
+She was a member of a small ensemble that worked with jazz musician Anthony Coleman on avant-garde composer John Zorn’s game piece Cobra, for musical improvisers and prompter.
+A passionate teacher, Ms. Lamprea worked with Ecuadorian youth in the cities of Quito and Guayaquil, as part of a residency between The Juilliard School and “Sinfonia Por La Vida,” a social inclusion program modeled after Venezuela’s El Sistema program.
+She continued to pursue musical outreach as a Gluck Community Service Fellow at Juilliard, performing in hospitals and nursing homes in and around New York City as part of a mixed ensemble of dancers, actors, and musicians.